wp-plugins/woomio/readme.txt

 This plugin eases the use of Woomio for WordPress users.
 With Woomio, anyone can post their purchases - and get a revenue from it.

+= Any bugs or have questions about the plugin =

+Don’t be hesitated to email us by developer@woomio.com

 == Installation ==

 1. Upload `woomio.php` to the `/wp-content/plugins/woomio` directory